fantana21/CppProjectTemplate/README.md

 [cmake-init](https://github.com/friendlyanon/cmake-init) and adapted to our needs and preferences.
 The following is a non-exhaustive list of changes.

-- Use PascalCase for C++ and CMake files as well as directories
+- Use PascalCase for C++ and CMake files as well as directories.
-- Split up top-level `CMakeLists.txt` to define target properties close to the source
+- Split up top-level `CMakeLists.txt` to define target properties close to the source.
 - Rework `CMakePresets.json`.
 The hierarchy, names, and some settings are changed a bit and `Ninja Multi-Config` is used as the default generator.
 Most importantly though developer presets and more Windows presets are added.
 There are CI presets for two